St. Anthony, Newfoundland and Labrador

-L'Anse aux Meadows, which was designated a National Historic Site of Canada in 1968 and a World Heritage Site by UNESCO in 1978, is located near (40 km) St. Anthony.
+L'Anse aux Meadows, which was designated a National Historic Site of Canada in 1968 and a World Heritage Site by UNESCO in 1978, is located 40 km from St. Anthony.
 St. Anthony is the largest population centre on the Great Northern Peninsula.

 History

 The history of European settlement of St. Anthony reaches back to the early 16th century, when French and Basque fishermen used the well-sheltered harbour as a seasonal fishing station.
 By the time explorer Jacques Cartier came across the settlement in 1534, he reported it was named St. Anthony Haven.

 More people began arriving in the mid-19th century.
 By 1857, a census found 71 inhabitants in 10 families.
 By 1874, the population rose to 110, and by 1891, it was 139.

 The town grew in population after the arrival of Dr. Wilfred Grenfell in 1900 (see below).

 A salt fish plant and cold storage facility built in the 1930s and 1940s were a boon to the local economy.

 St. Anthony also became an outpost for the U.S. military.
 In 1951, a Pinetree Line radar site was built on a nearby hill, and by 1962, there were 250 servicemen stationed there.
 The site was operated by the 921st AC&W Squadron.

 Tourism has become an important industry to the town as fishing stocks dwindled.
 Tourists come to visit historical sites related to Grenfell, to see the nearby Viking settlement at L'Anse aux Meadows or to see natural attractions such as icebergs and whales.